-TRLN is now inviting proposals for presentations and workshops for the 2021 Annual Meeting being held virtually on July 29 and 30.
+TRLN is now inviting proposals for presentations and workshops for the 2022 Annual Meeting being held on July 11 and 12.

 Proposals of up to 150 words should be submitted along with an abbreviated abstract of 50 words that will be included on the annual meeting website.